Bruce Springsteen and E Street Band to tour in US, Europe

-NEW YORK (AP) — The Boss is hitting the road again, and the band is coming with him.
+NEW YORK (AP) — The Boss is hitting the road again, and the E Street Band band is coming with him.

-Few details about cities the rockers will visit were announced, but it'll be the first time the group has toured since wrapping The River Tour in Australia in February 2017.
+Details on the cities the rockers will visit in the U.S. will be announced later, but it'll be the first time the group has toured since wrapping The River Tour in Australia in February 2017.

 “After six years, I’m looking forward to seeing our great and loyal fans next year," Springsteen said in a statement.

-The European concerts will begin April 28th in Barcelona.
-Other stops in Europe will include Dublin, Paris, Rome, Amsterdam and Copenhagen.
-The tour plans several shows in Britain, but exact cities weren't announced.
+The European concerts will begin April 28th in Barcelona, the announcement said.
+Other stops in Europe will include Dublin, Paris, Rome, Amsterdam, Copenhagen with the last European show announced so far happening July 25 in Monza, Italy.
+Concerts in Britain and Belgium will also be announced later.

-No details on which U.S. cities the tour will travel to were announced, but North American dates will be split into two segments.
-The second leg of that tour will begin in August.

 People are also reading…